 Tiger: Kali riding a tiger indicates that she possesses unlimited power and uses it to protect virtue.

 Lion: The lion symbolizes uncontrolled animalistic tendencies such as anger and greed.
 Her sitting on the lion reminds us to control these qualities.

 Jasmine: The jasmine scent associated with the goddess Kali brings pure light and joy.
-It is said to attract physical and spiritual love.
-It brings all kinds of abundance and heightens spiritual awareness.
+It is said to attract physical and spiritual love as well as bringing abundance and heightened spiritual awareness.